aledco/pine/README.md

 # TODO
 ## ast
+- Need to add reference from fun call to fun symbol
+- Need to insert return statement if void function has none
 - Add failure tests
 - Finish parsing the rest of the Pine constructs
   - function calls